Modeling collective behaviors: A moment-based approach: Convergence for monomial kernels with

-By using this lemma as well as uniform bounds on $\mathbf{E}_n(x^k)$ in terms of $P_{k,n}$, given in Appendix~\ref{sec:Apx_Pf_montonicity}, one can obtain uniform bounds on the approximation errors of the moment dynamics.
-The following lemma shows that the errors in the moment dynamics uniformly converge to zero as the number of moments goes to infinity. \begin{lemma} Let $f\in \mathbf C^3[-1,1]$ and let $\phi_k(x) = x^k$, then
+By using this lemma one can obtain uniform bounds on the approximation errors of the moment dynamics.
+The following lemma shows that these errors uniformly converge to zero as the number of moments goes to infinity. \begin{lemma} Let $f\in \mathbf C^3[-1,1]$ and let $\phi_k(x) = x^k$, then

 as $M \to \infty$. \end{lemma} \begin{proof} See Appendix~\ref{sec:Apx_Pf_Convergence_dynamics}. \end{proof}